 Mary Yuskis, Ed.
 D. was brought on as the director of the ECCS in July 2014.
 When Mary and her family moved out of state in July 2016, longtime Southington resident Joanne Kelleher was hired to continue the work of the Collaborative.
 A press release about the transition can be viewed here.

 Since the first grant was awarded in 2003 a dedicated group of individuals have been working diligently toward the ECCS mission.
 Initially that vision was focused on school preparedness.
-Health and safety initiatives were added around 2017.
+Initiatives related to health and safety were added around 2017 and the content on the website continued to expand.

-In September 2023, the ECCS Board approved a new vision, mission and values.
+In September 2023, the ECCS Board approved this new vision, mission and values.

 Vision Statement: That all children are healthy and prepared to learn.